wallnerryan/pxdocs-backup/content/install.md

 ## Prerequisites

+* Stork 2.4.0 or newer
-* Minimum versions: stork 2.4.0, PX-Enterprise 2.5.0
+* PX-Enterprise 2.5.0 or newer
-* Refer to the PX-Central prerequisites for further requirements
+* PX-Central.
+Refer to the [Install PX-Central on-premises](https://docs.portworx.com/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/pxcentral-onprem/install-pxcentral/) page for details.

 {{<info>}}
 **NOTE:** PX-Backup does not support the following Portworx features: